-They also tend to use microSIMs rather than the nanoSIMs, now used by almost every single current smartphone.
-MicroSIMs are larger.
-You’ll either need to get a new SIM from your phone network or a converter, a little piece of plastic into which your normal SIM slots.
-You can buy these cheaply on eBay.
+Burner phones also tend to use microSIMs rather than the nanoSIMs used in modern smartphones.
+So you’ll either need to get a new SIM from your phone network or a converter, a little piece of plastic into which your normal SIM slots.
+You can buy these pretty cheaply online, though.

 Nokia resurrected the 3310 in 2017.
 Don’t remember it?
 The Nokia 3310 was one of the iconic phones of the era in which normal people started buying mobiles and SMS’ing each other.
 They were heady days of T9 texting, extortionate ringtone “deals” and talking on desktops in chat rooms rather than social media.

 This remake doesn’t look exactly like the original.
 It gets an upgrade to a 2.4-inch colour screen and a 2-megapixel rear camera — the early version had none — but does roughly imitate its cute curves.
 And you can, of course, play Nokia favourite Snake.
 It’s a much fancier, faster version than we had back in 2000 when the Nokia 3310 first arrived.
 You need a heaped serving of nostalgia to appreciate the original these days.

 We recommend the 3G version of the Nokia 3310, as it makes the phone’s scant connected features much more useful.

 The Nokia 3310 has the Opera browser, which you might want to use for some emergency info gathering when out and about.
 Plenty of websites won’t work on this WAP-based browser, but the Opera store lets you install some apps.
 We consider these for emergency use only too, as they are extremely rudimentary (and slow) compared to those of an Android smartphone.